 Dr. Ron Oakes (2006-2013) led CCCB's pursuit of regional accreditation, resulting in candidate status in 2013.
 Under his leadership, the Walton Student Center was constructed, online education was developed, and ABHE accreditation was reaffirmed in 2013.

 Dr. David Fincher (2014-present) has focused on connecting with alumni, defining the institution's vision, and implementing a five-year strategic plan.
+ABHE accreditation was reaffirmed in 2023.

 Faculty Emeriti